hupiat/Typify-Gen/README.md

 const MyArrayTyped = typifyGen(MyArray).objects;

 // MyArray has been typed using the union of properties given by the objects in the array

-// Supplying an array of primitives will have no effect
 ```

 # API